godotengine/godot-docs/tutorials/math/rotations.rst

 All in all, despite being an ill-defined parametrization for rotations, Euler angles enjoyed a popularity due to gimbals.

-While Euler angles may not be too useful when calculating the rotation operator (be it a matrix or a quaternion) in body dynamics, people still find them useful to think about and describe the *orientation* of 3D objects starting from the initial default *"unrotated"* state (it's difficult to calculate the 3 Euler angles for driving an object from a non-trivial initial orientation to a non-trivial final orientation ---it can't be calculated intuitively in general, it is a task for computers).
+While Euler angles may not be too useful when calculating the rotation operator (be it a matrix or a quaternion) in body dynamics, people still find them useful when thinking about and describing the *orientation* of 3D objects starting from the initial default *"unrotated"* state (it's very difficult to calculate the 3 Euler angles for driving an object from a non-trivial initial orientation to a non-trivial final orientation ---it can't be calculated intuitively in general, it is a task for computers).
 For this reason, Godot's property editor uses Euler angles (in extrinsic YXZ convention; if the node has a parent node, the YXZ axes refer to the local axes of the parent) for the rotation property of a Transform --this is pretty much the only place Euler angles are used in Godot.

 So the answer to the question "should I use Euler angles or axis-angle parametrization in my game" is: unless you're trying to *statically* orient an object in a particular way starting from an *unrotated, default orientation* (for which you can still use axis-angle parametrization in your script, if you prefer), you shouldn't be using Euler angles.
 Major reasons are: